 Emerald View Park Master Plan

-The Emerald View Park Master Plan will be developed through a master plan process that includes community engagement, ecological review, and design of functional spaces.
-Completed plans from the park master planning program include the Sheraden Park Master Plan and the South Side Park Master Plan.
+The Emerald View Park Master Plan has been developed through a master plan process that includes community engagement, ecological review, and design of functional spaces.

 - Department of City Planning